 Ethicscore now deducts points for "Non-disclosure of country of origin in sector where sourcing from oppressive regimes is common"; a nifty idea.
 Talking of which, our flipflops are probably made in China, the butterfly-shaped pads we can send with mens' shoes to make them fit women are made in China, but those are exceptions and anyway you've got the score page to check.

 ☐ Publishers and distributors of pornography lose a point on their score, and Veganline's boots were used in a short film called Prison Break by UK Naked Men.
 No known human rights were breached and, anyway, we are not the publishers or distributors.

 ✔ Social security systems like health insurance, unemployment pay and basic pensions are sometimes provided by employers in sweatshop countries and would earn extra points under "workers rights" and maybe a label like Fairtrade.
 Veganline's shoes are made in countries with social security systems for everyone, including those who aren't working or those who work for the worst employer.
+It's easier to walk-out of a bad job if there's social security.
 The paragraph is under "human rights" because social security systems were declared a human right in the 1940s, but the rich people who control poor countries didn't agree, unfortunately.

 desperate poverty.
 This in turn reduces the number of people willing to work for the worst employers, so social security systems belong under "human" and "workers" headings.

 ✔ Goods made on slow cycles of design put less stress on the staff.
 Anyone supplying a sudden rushed order will be forced to get maximum overtime from factory staff or to use extra subcontractors or both.
 Bad working conditions follow, just as CO2 emissions from airfreight follow when the rushed order is sent.